- Know the benefits of cardiovascular exercise.

 This threshold closely relates to the lactate threshold, and it tracks the changes in carbon dioxide extraction, oxygen consumption, and breathing rate and volume.

-The ventilatory threshold represents the lactate threshold, but it more refers to when a person is forced to breathe at a faster rate to consume more oxygen and expel more carbon.
+The ventilatory threshold represents lactate, but it is when a person is forced to breathe faster to consume more oxygen and expel more carbon.

 For an average adult, the ventilatory threshold is at the exercise intensities of 50 – 75% at max.